Preventing Warehouse & Distribution Center Impacts To Neighborhoods

 - Property value decline.

-CEDS recently studied the neighborhood impact of 67 distribution centers located west of the Mississippi River.
+To answer this question, CEDS studied the neighborhood impact of 67 warehouse-distribution centers located west of the Mississippi River (see map below).
 Of the 67 facilities, four were proposed but did not appear to be in operation yet.
-Most of the 63 existing facilities were less than five years old and averaged 150,000 square feet in floor area.
+Most of the remaining 63 existing facilities were less than five years old and averaged 150,000 square feet in floor area.

 Of the 63 existing facilities, 78% were more than a thousand feet from homes.
-And of the remaining 11 facilities, there was an intervening highway, railroad tracks, or industrial area that would have buffered homes from impacts due to all but two facilities.
+And of the remaining 11 facilities, there was an intervening highway, railroad tracks, or industrial area that would have buffered homes from impacts due to all but two of the facilities.
+This finding was very important:

-We contacted homeowners living near these two facilities.
-Those living near both facilities reported excessive noise due to:
+We contacted homeowners living near these two facilities who reported excessive noise due to:

 - truck engine idling,